-SBSA's governance framework is derived from SBG's governance framework, which in turn is based on principles in the King IV Report on Corporate Governance for South Africa 2016 (the "King Code").
+SBSA's governance framework is derived from SBG's governance framework, which in turn is based on principles in the King Code.
 This governance framework enables the board of directors of SBSA (the "SBSA Board") to balance its role of providing risk oversight and strategic counsel with ensuring adherence to regulatory requirements and risk tolerance.
 The SBSA Board is ultimately responsible for governance.
-The chairman is an independent non-executive and the roles of chairman and chief executive are separate.
+The chairman is an independent non-executive, and the roles of chairman and chief executive are separate.
 The SBSA Board composition is both qualitatively and quantitatively balanced in terms of skills, demographics, gender, nationality, experience and tenure.
 There is a clear division of responsibilities ensuring that no one director has unfettered powers in the decision-making process.